greenplum-db/gpdb-archive/gpdb-doc/markdown/install_guide/init_gpdb.html.md

 1. Make sure you have completed all of the installation tasks described in [Configuring Your Systems](prep_os.html) and [Installing the Greenplum Database Software](install_gpdb.html).
 2. Create a host file that contains the host addresses of your segments.
 See [Creating the Initialization Host File](#topic4).
 3. Create your Greenplum Database system configuration file.
 See [Creating the Greenplum Database Configuration File](#topic5).
-4. By default, Greenplum Database will be initialized using the locale of the master host system.
+4. By default, Greenplum Database will be initialized using the locale of the coordinator host system.
 Make sure this is the correct locale you want to use, as some locale options cannot be changed after initialization.
 See [Configuring Timezone and Localization Settings](localization.html) for more information.
-5. Run the Greenplum Database initialization utility on the master host.
+5. Run the Greenplum Database initialization utility on the coordinator host.
 See [Running the Initialization Utility](#topic6).
 6. Set the Greenplum Database timezone.
 See [Setting the Greenplum Database Timezone](#topic_xkd_d1q_l2b).
 7. Set environment variables for the Greenplum Database user.
 See [Setting Greenplum Environment Variables](#topic8).

-When performing the following initialization tasks, you must be logged into the master host as the `gpadmin` user, and to run Greenplum Database utilities, you must source the `greenplum_path.sh` file to set Greenplum Database environment variables.
-For example, if you are logged into the master, run these commands.
+When performing the following initialization tasks, you must be logged into the coordinator host as the `gpadmin` user, and to run Greenplum Database utilities, you must source the `greenplum_path.sh` file to set Greenplum Database environment variables.
+For example, if you are logged into the coordinator, run these commands.

 ```
 $ su - gpadmin